 - Talk show hosts Jimmy Kimmel, David Letterman, Conan O'Brien, Jay Leno, and Ellen DeGeneres were featured in the episode.

 - Carlos Mencia's death scene, as well as his claims that he uses a catheter to relieve himself, are a reference to Lalin, a character in the crime film, Carlitos Way.
 There were some accusations at the time that Mencia plagiarized jokes for his show.

 - Cartman's fantasy sequence involves him turning into the Human Torch of Fantastic Four fame.

 - The Gay Fish song is a parody of the Kanye West song, Heartless.

 - While stealing the superconducting magnet, Randy dresses like Princess Leia Organa from the Star Wars films (specifically, her look in the first one.)

 - A reporter wonders whether the first contact with alien life forms will be like the films Star Trek: First Contact or Contact.

 - Baby Fark McGee-zax talks in a similar way to Edward G. Robinson, an actor known for such 1930s and 1940s gangster films as Little Caesar and Key Largo.

-- The "space cops" have the faces of Tucana Singers from the Battlestar Galactica (Classic) pilot episode.
+- The "space cops" have the faces of Tucana Singers from the Battlestar Galactica (1978) pilot episode.

 - The planet encased in a cube refers to Star Trek: The Next Generation episode, "Encounter at Farpoint," where Q put his alien shining grid around the Enterprise.